2010 Miami Hurricanes football team: Depth chart

+Recruiting class

 Shannon fired, Al Golden hired

 Head coach Randy Shannon was fired the day following the South Florida loss.

 On December 12, 2010, ESPN reported that Miami had offered the new head coaching position to former Temple University head coach Al Golden.

 In press-conference remarks upon his hiring on December 13, 2010, Golden emphasized the importance of the Miami legacy.
 "It's the most recognizable brand in college football," he said; "I go back to the former players that are here, the five national championships, 20 national award winners, countless All-Americans, incredible tradition; it's a dream job."

 Golden also announced after the bowl game that offensive coordinator Mark Whipple would not be retained and his replacement could come from the NFL.